 Accessing the Archives

-The Harvard Art Museums Archives are open to the public Monday through Friday, 10am to 4pm, by appointment only.
-Researchers must contact the Archives as far in advance of a visit as possible; a minimum of three weeks is requested, and appropriate identification is required.
-To request an appointment, please contact the Archives at firstname.lastname@example.org or 617-495-2384.
+The Harvard Art Museums Archives are open by appointment only.
+Researchers must contact the Archives as far in advance of a visit as possible; a minimum of three weeks is requested.
+To schedule an appointment, please contact the Archives at email@example.com or 617-495-2384.